rickfay/z17-randomizer/README.md

 Other than using the crack itself (or glitches), this is actually the _only_ way to reach this Crack.

-#### Mire Bridge Cracks

-The two Cracks that lead to each other on Misery Mire's bridge can be something of a monkey wrench when trying to locate other Cracks.

-Example:
-- Let's say the two Mire Bridges Cracks lead to Hyrule Floating Island and the Lost Woods Pillar.
-- If you're searching for the Crack leading to Floating Island, you might reasonably think (from peaking its appearance) that you should go scour Lorule looking for it.
-- But you'd be wrong!
-Because of the Mire Bridge acting like a buffer between two Cracks, the Crack you really need to find (Lost Woods Pillar) is in fact in Hyrule.

-This is the only instance of two Cracks exclusively locking each other like this in the game, keep it in mind!

 #### Desert Palace + Zaganaga Cracks

 These two cracks are forcibly kept paired vanilla so that Desert Palace does not lose its Boss and dungeon prize.
 For now...